Harshfeudal-Projects/dpp-vs-setup/README.md

 - [Dpp](https://github.com/brainboxdotcc/DPP) - version `10.0.21` (latest)
 - [Spdlog](https://github.com/gabime/spdlog) - version `1.11.0` (latest)

 The bot code example is officially extracted from [Raiden Shogun](https://github.com/Harshfeudal-Projects/Raiden-Shogun) by Harshfeudal.
-If you see any error in this code please contact to me so that I can fix it and sync with this respiratory!
+If you see any error in this code please contact to me so that I can fix it and sync with this repository!

 ### 🚨 Generate and use
  This project was made for Visual Studio, however you cannot see my `.sln` file to open because I have ignored it.
 To use this project, you should generate it by using [Premake](https://premake.github.io/).